DanielAlejandroMartin/Kappa_C/README.md

 "2A-ANALYSIS_CCF/", "2B-ANALYSIS_AVA/",  and "2C-ANALYSIS_AC1/", and computes CCF, avalanche analysis and AC(1) respectivelty.
 Finaly, it goes to 3-Figures and generates the figures.

-Scripts for Figure 5left and Figure 5 right are similar, the only changes are in the simulations (variable T for Fig. 5 left, Record all time steps for Fig. 5 right).
+Scripts for Figure 5 left and Figure 5 right are similar, the only changes are in the simulations (variable T for Fig. 5 left, Record all time steps for Fig. 5 right).

-DATA ANALYSYS FOLDER/DIRECTORY
+DATA_ANALYSIS FOLDER/DIRECTORY
 ******************************

+First, we should download files from Allen database.
+To do so, you should run "jupyter-notebook DownloadFiles.ipynb" on 1-AllenDownload folder.
+Before that, allensdk tools have to be installed.
+To work properly, the allensdk has to run on python 3.8 or less (it does not work on python 3.9).
+You may generate a conda enviroenment to run an older version.

+After running, you will download Spike data (Sp.txt), neuron positions (coords.txt), and stimulus info (Static.txt and Nscenes.txt).
+They are saved in the folder "Files" (you should create it).

+Then go to "Analysis" folder, and run the following scripts: "ScriptRunFig6" and "ScriptRunFig7".

+Finally, go to "3-Figures" and run gnuplot GnuFig6 gnuplot GnuFig7